Radeity/Spark-Proxy/README.md

 # Spark-Proxy
-Push-based calculation for `Spark` job via aop.
+Spark-Proxy supports push-based calculation for `Spark` job via aop.
+It can intercept launch task messages in Spark's driver, re-dispatch them to external executors which have been registered in register center (simply use Redis now).
 <br><br>

 ## Code Structure